 1992 Indian/Moxlie Creek Comprehensive Drainage Basin Plan

 Prepared by the City of Olympia in conjunction with Thurston County.
 Adopted by the Thurston County Board of Commissioners.
 This plan was prepared to resolve current and potential surface water problems in the Indian and Moxlie Creek systems and the surrounding drainage area.
-This plan provides the basis for capital projects, land use recommendations and other activities.
+This plan provides the basis for capital projects, land use recommendations, and other activities.
 Available for purchase or reference from the City of Olympia Public Works.

 1993 McAllister/Eaton Creek Comprehensive Drainage Basin Plan